rjojjr/torch-tuner/README.md

   --serve true \
   --serve-model llama-tuned \
   --serve-port 8080

+# When the Torch Tuner CLI is installed
+torch-tuner \
+  --serve true \
+  --serve-model llama-tuned \
+  --serve-port 8080

+# Use dynamic quantization
+python src/main/main.py \
+  --serve true \
+  --serve-model llama-tuned \
+  --serve-port 8080 \
+  --use-4bit true
 ```

-The endpoints will ignore the model provided in the request body, and will
+The Open AI like endpoints will ignore the model provided in the request body, and will
-always evaluate all requests on the model that is provided by the --serve-model argument.
+always evaluate all requests against the model that is provided by the `--serve-model` argument.

 ## Running the Tuner

-The tuner CLI will fine-tune, merge and push your new model to Huggingface depending on the arguments
+The tuner CLI will fine-tune, merge, push(to Huggingface) and/or serve your new model depending on the arguments
 you run it with.

 ### Using the Tuner